 Those next 7 years are for another post, but I will say this…it is never too late to take back control of your finances.
 No one handed me my real estate career on a silver platter.
 Did people help me when I asked, yes.
 Did I get 50-100 no’s for every yes, yes.
 Did I have to work hard every day for a long time to see the results I was after, yes.
 Stay the course and believe in yourself…you can do it!

 It has taken nothing short of hard, hard, hard work, and lots of prayers and patience to get to where I am in my career.
 Selling real estate on the Outer Banks is a dream come true, and I try to remind myself daily not to take it for granted.
-With that said, I can now, FINALLY, circle back to the things I love most…travel, fashion and time with family.
+With that said, I can now, FINALLY, circle back to the thing I love most…adventuring with my family.